nerisius/DSA210-Personal-Data-Analyze-Project/README.md

 ## 1. Letterboxd Export

-Includes: watched movies, ratings and favorites.
+Includes: watched movies, ratings and favorites, dates of the watchings.

 Used as the foundation, each movie in the Letterboxd list will be matched with metadata from external APIs.